covcom/304CEM/07 Data Persistence/README.md

 In most cases, MongoDB Document databases are easier to integrate into your NodeJS code however if you prefer to use a relational database there are instructions at the end of this worksheet.

+There is a slide deck https://goo.gl/izG1Xt to accompay this worksheet.
+Make sure you are familiar with its contents before proceeding.

 ## 1 The Filesystem

 In the first example we will persist JavaScript objects by converting them to json strings and saving the string to a text file in a directory on the server.
 Node comes with a built-in module called `fs` which allows you to work directly with files however in this example we will be using a module called `node-persist` which abstracts this into a module.